 You can change the opacity of another backdrop and switch between them using the "set as backdrop" button.
+This allows you to set the opacity of the backdrop before making it visible to the audience.

 Remove a backdrop

 Click on the Backdrop tool, and the overlay appears at the top of the stage.
 Click on another backdrop thumbnail and it will replace the backdrop previously shown.
 Click on the "Clear" icon to remove the backdrop from the stage; when there is no backdrop, the background colour of the stage shows.
 You can change this colour in the Settings.